axelniklasson/plcli/README.md

 GLOBAL OPTIONS:
-   --slice value       name of slice to use when connecting to PlanetLab (default: "chalmersple_2018_10_29") --node-count value  number of nodes to deploy to (default: 0) --skip-healthcheck  skip health check when deploying --remove-faulty     remove faulty nodes from slice during healthcheck --attach-to-slice   attach all healthy nodes to slice --workers value     number of workers to use (default: 20) --scale value       number of instances of app to launch on each node (default: 1) --nodes-file value  file containing node hostnames and ids of the form "ID,HOSTNAME" on each line --help, -h     show help
+   --slice value       name of slice to use when connecting to PlanetLab (default: "chalmersple_2018_10_29") --workers value     number of workers to use (default: 20) --nodes-file value  file containing node hostnames and ids of the form "ID,HOSTNAME" on each line --sudo              if set, everything will be run as sudo on nodes --help, -h          show help
    --version, -v       print the version
 ```